 Movie Schedule

-The Twilight Drive-In usually hosts two movies per night.
-The first screening starts after dusk, at around 9:30 pm in the early summer.
-The second screening starts around 11:00 pm, or earlier as the days get shorter.
+The Twilight Drive-In hosted two movies per night.
+The first screening started after dusk, at around 9:30 pm in the early summer.
+The second screening started around 11:00 pm, or earlier as the days got shorter.

-Upcoming movies are usually released on the theatre’s website in four-day increments.
-For example, the movie schedule for Friday to Sunday might be released on the Tuesday before.
+Upcoming movies were usually released on the theatre’s website in four-day increments.
+For example, the movie schedule for Friday to Sunday would be released on the Tuesday before.

 Movie Tickets and Prices

-Pricing is based on the number of people in each vehicle.
-Last year, the theatre was only open every Friday, Saturday and Sunday, and movie prices were the following (including taxes):
+Pricing was based on the number of people in each vehicle.
+For its final year, the theatre was open nightly in the summer.
+Movie prices were the following (including taxes):

 Any additional passengers and walk-ins cost an extra $15 each.
-(Note: Prices are subject to change.)
+(Note: Prices were subject to change.)

 Tips & Advice